 Some of the resources the Migrant Education Program provides in Clarke County for eligible migrant participants include:

-- Pre-school program: home-based pre-school lessons for children ages 3-5 that encourages active parent involvement and assists with school readiness
+- Pre-school program: home-based pre-school lessons for children ages 3-5 that encourage active parent involvement and assists with school readiness

 - Tutorial program: in school and afterschool tutorial program for students grades K-12 that focuses on remediation and acceleration